ADA-2019/Project/README.md

 If the anonymity factor remains intact, tools have been developed to scrape and archive most services available on the _TOR_ network.
 From forums to marketplaces, including search engines, messaging services, etc. This Project will try to get an overview of the impact of huge raids such as **Operation Onymous** on the darknet us.

 ## Data story
 Data story site can be found [here](https://ada-2019.github.io/Project/).
-The Notebook we relied on to make it is Milestone2.ipynb
+The Notebook we relied on to make it is Final_Notebook.ipynb

 ### Research questions
 During this project, we will address several research questions regarding impact of **Operation Onymous** on the darknet: